hackclub/camp/cohort_4/playbook/workshops/portfolio/links_challenge.md

 <__.|_|-|_|

-Now it's your turn to use Google to figure out how to add an image to the page!
+Now it's your turn to use Google to figure out how to add links to the bottom of the page!

-Feel free to add an image of yourself or any other person or thing.

 For this challenge, I don't think I need to give you a hint for what to google for, I think you can figure it out!